-- Avoid masks and costume pieces that are stored for long periods of time because they can collect dust mites and other allergens in storage.
+- Avoid masks and costume pieces that are stored for long periods of time because they can collect dust mites, mold spores and other allergens in storage.
 Even new costumes can carry dust mites, so make sure to wash them before wearing.

 - Check any makeup, face paints, hairspray or other products for allergens.
 Some of these things can cause contact dermatitis in sensitive people.

 Dealing with allergies or asthma can spoil a fun night.
 If you or your child has asthma, remember to carry a quick-relief inhaler.
 Review your Asthma Action Plan and your doctor's instructions about pre-treating before potentially being exposed to asthma triggers.

 - Piles of leaves and hay bales can have mold spores and pollen that may trigger allergies or asthma.

 - Other people's homes may have cigarette smoke, dust or pet dander that could trigger allergies or asthma.